TSW Pegasus FC–South China AA rivalry: Background

-TSW Pegasus FC was founded as TSW Pegasus FC by various people from the Yuen Long District Council in 2008, with the help of South China chairman Steven Lo and his entertainment company bma, as well as his spouse Canny Leung, who was one of the members of the board.
+Hong Kong Pegasus FC was founded as TSW Pegasus FC by various people from the Yuen Long District Council in 2008, with the help of South China chairman Steven Lo and his entertainment company bma, as well as his spouse Canny Leung, who was one of the members of the board.
 Moreover, players including Cheng Siu Wai and Deng Jinghuang joined TSW Pegasus from South China soon after the club was founded.
 As a result, matches between them are widely known as rivalry between South China and South China B team.

 History

 Despite TSW Pegasus suffering a 0–3 defeat to South China in the first match between the clubs, they went on to win three times over South China in the Senior Shield, the League Cup and the Hong Kong FA Cup in the same season.
 However, between that season and 20 November 2011, TSW Pegasus never defeated South China.
 The drought was broken when they won the November match 2–1.

 TSW Pegasus was renamed as Sun Pegasus for the 2012–13 season.
 They nearly won the away league match at Hong Kong Stadium, but Dhiego Martins' controversial goal brought South China a point.

 Sun Pegasus was then renamed as Hong Kong Pegasus for the 2015–16 season.

 In 2020, the club's name reverted to TSW Pegasus.

+In 2021, TSW Pegasus' name was reverted to Hong Kong Pegasus.